 When the quantity of drugs is small and there is no intent to distribute, defendants are usually charged with simple possession.
 Penalties for simple possession are relatively light compared to charges for manufacturing and distributing drugs.

 If you’ve been arrested on drug charges, you need a strong criminal defense.
-Contact the Ziliak Law Office for a free confidential consultation in Noblesville, Indiana.
-Call 317-953-2644 or fill out our online form.
+Contact the Law Office of S. Neal Ziliak for a free confidential consultation in Noblesville, Indiana.
+Call me or fill out an online form.